What is a queue?

 Azure Queue Storage helps you store large volumes of messages that can be accessed using authenticated HTTP or HTTPS requests.
 This type of storage offered by Microsoft Azure is useful in managing asynchronous tasks and ensuring no data loss occurs.

-Cloud Tasks is a slightly different service than we've discussed so far; GCP allows users to store asynchronous tasks in queues and easily manage them.
+Cloud Tasks is a slightly different service than we've discussed so far; Google Cloud allows users to store asynchronous tasks in queues and easily manage them.

 This type of queue can be used as a task scheduling system since you can set a time when a task should be executed.